Secure, highly available ticketing and reservation systems engineered for scale

 Competitive comparison

-Ticketmaster ~3.5%–5.5% ~2.9% (typical card fees); $1.00–$2.50 Higher-end pricing on major events and service fees apply
+Ticketmaster ~3.5%–5.5% ~2.9%; $1.00–$2.50 Higher-end pricing on major events

-Destination: the lowest price - anywhere
+Destination: the Lowest Price — Anywhere

 Our target destination is 1% + interchange pricing, which aims to remove third-party processor markups so that final costs are lower than the current combined platform + card fees charged by any major providers.

-Achieving direct interchange pricing is a complicated activity requiring significant investment, domestication, compliance attestation, and qualifying for direct interchange pricing.
+Getting here requires significant investment, domestication, compliance attestation, and qualifying for direct interchange pricing.

 Learn more about how we plan to do this in our open budget project items below.